dewdgi/wheel-hid-emulator/README.md

 Runtime controls:
 - **Ctrl+M** – toggle emulation on/off (grabs or releases keyboard/mouse).
 The combo is edge-triggered, so you can keep holding Ctrl and tap M rapidly without missing a transition.
 - **Ctrl+C** – exit cleanly, tearing down the ConfigFS gadget

+The toggle path caches device handles, skips redundant EVIOCGRAB calls, and only re-syncs key state when a new keyboard appears.
+That means even extremely fast enable/disable cycles keep the pedal snapshot aligned with whatever you’re holding.

 ## Controls & Mapping